So this is it.

 If you are considering journeying with psychedelics in the comfort of your own home, read this 11 step guide to having a safe psychedelic journey at home.

 Please consult with a medical doctor before embarking on your first psychedelic trip, especially if you are taking antidepressants or have a known heart condition.
 It is especially unsafe to mix ayahuasca with SSRI medications.

 May all your psychedelic journeys and sacred plant medicine ceremonies be safely held and open up doorways of healing and transformation for you in your life.
-May each journey be held by people who genuinely care about this work, who hold you in loving grace.
+May each of your journies be held by people who genuinely care about this work, and who hold you in loving grace.